-The Fair Housing Act prohibits discrimination due to race, color, national origin, religion, sex familial status or disability.
+The Fair Housing Act prohibits housing discrimination due to race, color, national origin, religion, sex familial status or disability.
 The Fair Housing Act extends beyond leasing to include advertising, preventing landlords from marketing their properties to certain groups of people.

 The Fair Credit Reporting Act dictates the ways in which a landlord may use a tenant’s credit history for screening purposes.
-Under this act, a landlord must get an applicant’s permission to run a credit report, provide information on the credit reporting agency used, and inform the applicant if information contained on the credit report was the basis for denial or adverse action.
+Under this act, a landlord must get an applicant’s permission to run a credit report, provide information on the credit reporting agency used, and inform the applicant if the information contained on the credit report was the basis for denial or adverse action.

-State Laws About Rentals
+State Laws About Rental Units

 States laws regarding rental properties and tenant rights typically concern practical matters.